alexdevero/alex-devero-blog/__drafts__/draft--js-localstorage.md

 // "Tom"
 ```

 There are two things to remember when you want to store data in storage.
-First, The value you pass to `setItem()` method as a `key` and `value` must be strings.
+First, the value you pass to `setItem()` method as a `key` and `value` must be strings.
 If you pass something else, it will be automatically converted to a string.
 This is important if you want to check for the type of value.
 That value will always be a string.

-The is especially important if you want to store complex data such as objects or arrays.
+This is especially important if you want to store complex data such as objects or arrays.
 In that case, one thing you can do is to use `JSON.stringify()`.
 This will convert the object, or an array, into a string and store it in this format in web storage.

 Later, when you will want to retrieve the data, you can use `JSON.parse()`.
 This will convert the string back to the original format, such as an object or an array.